Electricity Laws and Incentives in Colorado

-HCE offers free or discounted EV charging stations for residential and commercial customers, respectively.
-For more information, including how to apply, see HCE’s Charge at Home and Charge at Work websites.
+HCE offers free or discounted EV charging stations for residential customers.
+For more information, including how to apply, see HCE’s Charge at Home website.

 Electric Vehicle (EV) Charging Station Rebate - Gunnison County Electric Association (GCEA)

-GCEA provides rebates to residential customers toward the purchase of Level 2 EV charging station.
-Eligible customers who purchase and install EV charging stations can receive a rebate of 70% of the cost of the EV charging stations, up to $500.
-To qualify, applicants must also sign up for a time-of-use rate.
+GCEA offers rebates to residential customers for the purchase of Level 2 EV charging station.
+Eligible customers may receive a rebate for 50% of the cost to purchase and install an EV charging station, up to $1,250.
+To qualify, applicants must sign up for a time-of-use rate.
 For more information, see the GCEA EV Charging Station Rebate website.

 Electric Vehicle (EV) Charging Station Rebate - San Isabel Electric Association (SIEA)

-SIEA offers customers rebates for the purchase and installation of Level 2 EV charging stations and direct current fast charging (DCFC) stations.
+SIEA offers customers rebates for the purchase and installation of Level 2 and direct current fast charging (DCFC) stations.
 Rebates are available in the following amounts: